The Best Powered / Unpowered Pedalboards

 Pedaltrain Novo 24 TC Pedalboard with Tour Case (24" x 14.5")

-Like other Pedaltrain boards, the aluminum railing design gives plenty of room for cabling, while providing more than adequate support for attaching your pedals.
+Similar to other Pedaltrain boards, the aluminum railing design allows for easy cable management.
+It also provides strong support for attaching your pedals.

 Features